Neofonie/vertx3-deployer/README.md

 ## The StartVerticle

-For ease of use, we have constructed a StartVerticle which does the initialisation of the DeployerVerticle for you.
+For ease of use, we have constructed a StartVerticle which does the initialization of the DeployerVerticle for you.
 The StartVerticle also takes care for the destruction of the verticles when a SIGTERM/SIGINT signal is received by the application.
 This is useful when your application is running in a Docker container and needs to do a graceful shutdown.
 We have defined